coderedcorp/coderedcms/docs/contributing/index.rst

     $ ./ci/make-docs.ps1

-If updating docs for an existing minor version release:
+If updating docs for an existing major version release:

 #.
 Copy the contents of ``docs/_build/html/`` to the CodeRed docs server under
    the existing version directory.

-If this is a new major or minor version release:

-#.
-Create a new ``major.minor`` directory on the CodeRed docs server.
-#.
-Update the ``stable`` symbolic link to point to the new version directory.
-#.
-Add the new version to the ``versions.txt`` file on the docs server.
-#.
-Copy the contents of ``docs/_build/html/`` to the CodeRed docs server under
-   the new version directory.

-Note that we do not release separate documentation versions for maintenance releases.
-Update the existing minor version docs with release notes and other changes.
+Note that we do not release separate documentation versions for minor or maintenance releases.
+Update the existing major version docs with release notes and other changes.